timksf/BlueSY/examples/README.md

 The latter reads a grayscale image into the dummy RAM, configures the filter and then runs the filter.
 When the filter has finished (it inverts the image), a function imported from C++ will read the result from the RAM model and write it to an output file.

+# ex01
+This example is rather small but shows that one can easily do more "exotic" stuff in BSV.
+To build just got to `ex01/bsv` and run `make sim`.
+This will display an image from within a bluesim simulation.